-At RiTeh I teach Computer Networks undergraduate course.
+At RiTeh I TA Computer Networks undergraduate level course.

 Teaching materials can be found at HeterogeneousWiki (in Croatian, licensed under CC-BY-SA 3.0).

 I am a big fan of Debian GNU/Linux and Fedora distributions, NetBeans and Eclipse IDEs, Git version control system, Clang C++ compiler, LaTeX and reStructuredText markup formats (thanks to high quality TeX Live and Sphinx, respectively).
 I also love spreading the word about LibreOffice and other free software.